startswith21/quantitative-image-analysis/README.md

 ## Credits
-- Built with the help of OpenAI-generated scaffolds
+- Built with the help of AI-generated scaffolds
 - Customized, extended and debugged manually
 - Created to better understand statistics, plotting and use of Excel with Python